Our Services

 How Often Should Your Pet Receive Acupuncture?

-The frequency of pet acupuncture sessions in Long Island City depends on your pet’s condition, age, and response to treatment.
-For chronic issues like arthritis or back pain, our veterinarians may recommend weekly sessions initially.
-Some pets with acute injuries or post-surgical needs may benefit from multiple visits during early recovery, then less often as they improve.
+The frequency of acupuncture sessions depends on your pet’s condition, age, and response to treatment.
+For conditions like acute injuries or post-surgical needs, Dr. Barnes may recommend more frequent visits initially.
+For chronic issues like arthritis or back pain, visits every 2-4 weeks may be more appropriate.
+Some pets may benefit from multiple visits during early recovery, then less often as they improve.

 Younger, healthy pets may only need acupuncture occasionally for preventive wellness.
 Senior pets or those with ongoing issues often see the best results from regular treatments.
-Our Long Island City veterinary team will design a personalized plan for your pet and adjust frequency as they progress.
+Dr. Barnes will design a personalized plan for your pet and adjust frequency as they progress.
 We encourage open communication to ensure your pet receives the optimal schedule for their needs.

 Frequently Asked Questions